kedacore/keda/docs/content/scalers/azure-service-bus.md

       queueLength: "5" # Optional.
 Subscription length target for HPA.
 Default: 5 messages
 ```

-### Authentication Parameters

 The `connection` value is the name of the environment variable your deployment uses to get the connection string.
 This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

+### Authentication Parameters

+To be documented.

 ### Example